dxAdam/Kernel_Development/README.md

 # Systems Software
-Projects from Advanced Systems Software (CS1651) at Pitt.
+Projects from my Advanced Systems Software course at the University of Pittsburgh.
 This was my favorite course and these projects were some of the most interesting and challenging in the CS curriculum.

 ## sync_tools
 This project involved writing synchronization primitives for multicore systems.
 We used inline assembly to implement memory barriers, atomic addition/subtraction, spinlocks, barriers, reader writer locks, and finally a lock-free queue..